Liam-Cassidy/BMCS_CFD_Opt/README.md

 ## Documentation
-The documentation for the StoveOpt software is available at: <https://liam-cassidy.github.io/BMCS_CFD_Opt/>
+The documentation for the BMCS_CFD_Opt software is available at: <https://liam-cassidy.github.io/BMCS_CFD_Opt/>

 ## Installation
 The BMCS_CFD_Opt software package can be installed via pip from PyPI, as follows: